steves-underwater-paradise/restart-server/README.md

 ## Incompatibilities
 - None that I'm aware of right now.

-## Recommended mods
-- ModMenu for an in game configuration screen (only for singleplayer/LAN)

 ## FAQ
 Q: Forge pls?
 A: No. I don't have the time to learn another modding framework, however you can port over the mod yourself if you want, the [source code](https://github.com/steveplays28/restart-server) is open.